What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • Botox injections to create the effect of temporary paralysis of the facial muscles.

 If a nervous tic appears on your face, what should you do first?
 You should not hide from people and be alone with this disease.
-Such behavior will only aggravate the situation, causing even more nervous irritation.
+Such behavior will only aggravate the situation, causing even greater nervous irritation.
 On the contrary, a person should try to completely calm down, relax in a light and pleasant atmosphere.
-If a nervous tic bothers you every day, then this is a clear reason to see a doctor.
+If a nervous tic bothers you every day, then this is a clear reason to consult a doctor.

 If you are worried about a nervous tic, traditional medicine recommends applying green geranium leaves to your face.
 First, they are crushed, then placed on a certain area of the face, covered with natural fabric and tied with a scarf.
 The procedure lasts 1 hour.
 After 3-5 sessions, the nervous tic should stop.